St Joseph's Patrician College: Rowing

 St Joseph's College Rowing Club was established in 1932, making its first competitive appearance against St. Patrick's Boat Club later that year in the Schoolboy Fours.
 It did not acquire its own boathouse until 1955, when the Menlo Emmet's donated their Woodquay premises to the school under the agreement it should never be used for anything but the development of rowing.
 The club was a dominant player in the Junior National Championships which had been established in 1964, and has won a number of national championships in various grades.

 Internationally, oarsmen from St. Joseph's College R.C. have also excelled, as a club competing at The British School Regatta, Ghent International Regatta, Henley Royal Regatta, and the Sydney International Rowing Regatta in March 2013.
-Many have represented Ireland on the international stage at all levels of competition from the Home International Regatta (Ireland, England, Scotland and Wales), to the Coupe de la Jeunesse (second level European Junior Championship) and the World Junior Championship.
+Some have represented Ireland on the international stage at all levels of competition from the Home International Regatta (Ireland, England, Scotland and Wales), to the Coupe de la Jeunesse (second level European Junior Championship) and the World Junior Championship.
 Alumni of the school have achieved even higher laurels following on from their experience gained on the Corrib, competing at the World U-23 Championships, World Senior Championships and the Olympic Games.

 Rugby

 In rugby, teams from the school have won 10 Connacht Schools Junior Cups (last in 1991) and 12 Connacht Schools Senior Cups (last in 1994).

 Other titles include the U-14 Connacht Schools League (2010, 2012 2013, 2024), Junior Schools Connacht League (2010), Junior Schools City Cup (2012, 2013), Senior Schools Development Cup (2010, 2012.
 2023), and U-17 Connacht Schools 7's (2012, 2013).

-The Bish has been remarkably successful in producing quality rugby teams and players since the school was founded.
-Many players have represented played on representative teams provincially and nationally, at both under-age and senior level.
+The Bish has been successful in producing quality rugby teams and players since the school was founded.
+A number of players have represented played on representative teams provincially and nationally, at both under-age and senior level.
 Among these are Damian Browne, Andrew Browne, Dylan Tierney-Martin and Darragh Leader, all of whom have played at senior level for local professional side Connacht Rugby.
 The Bish currently fields teams at all school age levels - Under 14, Junior and Senior.
 The U-14's compete in the Connacht U-14 Schools League, the Juniors partake in the Connacht Junior League, Junior Cup and City Cup and the Senior Team play in the U-18 Connacht Regional League as well as the Connacht Senior Cup.